 A three-tiered system of service delivery is a necessary structure to efficiently and effectively support all children, not just those who struggle in school.
 The three-tiered system of service delivery is crucial in the attempt to ensure all students achieve at high levels and all students achieve college and career readiness.

-The 1st step in building an RTI/MTSS system involves examining system effectiveness, which must occur prior to examining students individually.
+The first step in building an RTI/MTSS system involves examining system effectiveness, which must occur prior to examining students individually.
 This section describes each tier in detail, and how to examine the effectiveness of a school’s system of service delivery.

 Tier 1 Core Instruction: